gnebbia/sicp_notes/book_notes/0_foreword.md

 - we can use higher-order functions to capture common patterns of usage,
 - we can model local state using assignment and data mutation
-- we can link parts of a program with streams and delayed evaluation, and we caneasily implement embedded languages.
+- we can link parts of a program with streams and delayed evaluation, and we can easily implement embedded languages.